awawa-dev/HyperHDR/README.md

 ## Download packages & sources

+Official releases: \
 https://github.com/awawa-dev/HyperHDR/releases

-Installers of testing version you can find in the latest build's artifacts: :sparkles: https://github.com/awawa-dev/HyperHDR/actions
+Installers of latest testing version you can find in the latest build's artifacts: :sparkles: \
+https://github.com/awawa-dev/HyperHDR/actions

 Default LUT table is already included (in the installers) but you can generate your own or import 3dl Autodesk lut table.\